 Throw away those flashcards and enjoy some easy vocabulary games that build vocabulary naturally!
 They key here is YOU, the parent.
 Your child can't truly learn vocabulary without you.

 Reading is BY FAR the best and easiest game for vocabulary development.

 Children’s books are full of pictures with a variety of new words (nouns, verbs, adjectives and adverbs).

-How you read is critical.
-Just reading a story straight from the book isn't the best strategy.
+However, how you read to your child is critical.
+Just reading a story straight from the book isn’t the best strategy.
 You MUST interact while reading.
-The technical term is called "shared reading."
+The technical term is called “shared reading.”

 Click here for more information on how to read to your child.

 Playing with a playhouse, farm, school, store, or kitchen is a great way to: